KavyaArora13/sartia/README.md

 ## 📧 Contact
 For any queries or feedback, reach out to:
-- Your Name: your-email@example.com
+- Kavya Arora
-- GitHub: your-username
+- GitHub: KavyaArora13